 Arctic Liquid Freezer II tops the charts of the best 240mm AIO Coolers.
 Unlike its competition, its PWM-controlled pump is designed in-house, which results in better efficiency and lower noise levels.

 The improved circulation comes from the new and better pump design with a built-in fan.
-The Arctic Liquid Freezer II is an amazing cooler aided by the revolutionary pump design, braided tubing, and A-RGB static pressure fans put it at the top of our list.
+The Arctic Liquid Freezer II is an amazing cooler aided by the revolutionary pump design, braided tubing, and A-RGB static pressure fans, which puts it at the top of our list.
 It comes with an all-new MX-5 thermal paste.

 The Arctic Liquid Freezer II is one of the few CPU coolers with pre-installed fans, which simplifies installation for consumers.
 In addition to the preceding sockets, it is compatible with AMD’s AM4 sockets and Intel’s all-new LGA 1700 sockets.
 The PWM-controlled pump comes with a 40mm PWM-controlled fan with an RPM of 1,000-3,000, which brings the total power consumption to 0.5-2.7W.